Associate Professor Insect Virus Host Interactions

 Baculovirus-induced manipulation of insect host behaviour.
 Many parasites manipulate their hosts behaviour, in order to enhance their spread.
 Exquisite examples of behavioural manipulation are known, including hypermobility and pre-death climbing behaviour (tree-top disease) in baculovirus-infected caterpillars.
 However, the underlying molecular mechanisms are poorly understood.
 We aim at clarifying which parasitic genes modify host behaviour and which pathways in the host transduce the parasite-induced signal into a change in behaviour.
 Baculoviruses infecting caterpillars provide a unique system to tackle these questions, because baculoviruses can be easily genetically engineered in the laboratory (e.g. creating single gene knockout strains), and because these viruses are known to induce behavioural changes in caterpillars (hypermobility and climbing behaviour/tree top disease).
 We are currently investigating how viruses invade the insect nervous system to achieve modification of host behaviour.
 We have written two extensive reviews on parasitic modification of host behaviour and have published several papers in which the molecular mechanism is beginning to be unravelled.

 Covert virus infections in insects.
 It is now discovered that many viruses, including those being pathogenic to insects, frequently occur in a covert (latent or persistent) state.
 While the pathology of some of these viruses (e.g. baculoviruses) has been extensively studied, the effect of covert infections has received little attention.
 We try to unravel the genetic and molecular mechanisms underlying covert virus infections in insects and to investigate the impact of such infections throughout the insects lifecycle.
 Covert infections might cause major problems in mass rearings of insects, when such covert infections suddenly develop into overt infections (see our recent review paper and book chapter).
 Insects are increasingly mass reared, due to a growing demand for insects, e.g. for food and feed, biological pest control, pollination, or waste management.
-I received an NWO-VIDI grant to perform this research, and I am currently recruiting a PhD student to work on this topic (WUR).
+I received an NWO-VIDI grant to perform this research, on which the first PhD candidate recently started.

 Biological control of caterpillars.
 Together with Astrid Groot (UvA) I will lead a project aimed at developing 'attract and infect' strategies agains the Fall Armyworm in Africa.
 The Fall Armyworm (FAW) Spodoptera frugiperda, a major pest in staple crops in North and South America, recently invaded Africa (first reported in 2016), where it is currently spreading with incredible speed.
 Currently, control of this pest insect mainly depends on chemical insecticides.
 Apart from being very expensive for most small-scale African farmers, these insecticides also pose a genuine health risk, since the knowledge and equipment required for a safe application are mostly lacking.
 Chemical insecticides negatively affect the environment and non-target species and, in addition, resistance towards these insecticides has already been reported.
 Therefore, there is a urgent need for safe, sustainable, environmental friendly alternative control measures that can be easily applied in the field by local farmers.
 Biological control methods that are currently used to control lepidopteran insect pests include pheromone trapping (trapping male moths using female pheromones) and the spraying of baculoviruses (killing caterpillars).
 However, a combination of both methods has not been explored, and might yield exciting opportunities for biological control, surpassing the effectiveness of each single method.
 Our project aims to develop a sustainable attract-and-infect strategy for the control of the invading fall army worm in Africa.

 Insect Doctors.
 I am part of the INSECT DOCTORS network, aimed at training young scientists to develop the knowledge, technical skills and tools to diagnose and manage disease problems in commercial insect production systms.
 INSECT DOCTORS is a European Joint Doctoral Progamme (EJD) funded in the framework of the H2020 Marie Sklodowska-Curie ITN programme.
-We will start recruiting PhD students at the end of this year.
+Have a look at the website!

 Insect virus group 2017